DallanQ/lost_ruins_of_arnak/QA.md

 > The card says "Gain an item and place it on the top of your deck."
 Where do I get the item from?
 Do I take one from the available items in the row, do I draw a random one from the deck or am I missing something else I should do?

 According to the rulebook, page 24, states that "When you gain an item, it means you do not pay the cost.
 Unless otherwise stated, this is identical to the Buy a Card action, except you skip the step in which the cost is paid."
 So you take it from the card row (available items), not from the deck.
 Now you are sure which card you'll draw next round, or when you play an appropriate card to take the just gained item.
-If you could draw from the deck, you'll (almost) never kno what item you get.
+If you could draw from the deck, you'll (almost) never know what item you get.

 [do-you-get-site-effects-when-revisiting-site](https://boardgamegeek.com/thread/2636212/do-you-get-site-effects-when-revisiting-site)